 Breeze and Guided Rides are fun, friendly and welcoming.
 You don’t need the latest gear, fanciest bike or coolest kit; just bring your bike and helmet and dress for the weather.

 Rides are categorised into ‘easygoing’, ‘steady’ and ‘challenging’.
-In addition, HSBC UK Breeze rides can also be categorised as a mountain bike ride.
+In addition, Breeze rides can also be categorised as a mountain bike ride.
 Take a look at our general tips and category guides to find out which ride is best for you.

 These rides are designed to help you get started in cycling.
 You will be able to ride a bike, but likely new to cycling or perhaps returning after years off the bike.
 Easygoing rides are perfect if you’re a bit anxious, or if you have never been on a group ride before and/or you prefer cycle paths and quiet roads.

 Friendly and supportive ride leaders will help you face any fears by choosing a suitable route and ensuring that the pace of the group is achievable by everyone; no one is left behind!
 If there is a hill (since they are inevitable in some locations), you should be able to get off and walk up it safely, if needed.

 Your fitness doesn’t matter for these rides, but by regularly attending easygoing rides you may find you are ready to progress to the next level: steady rides.

 You may still be relatively new to cycling but have bike handling ability and fitness to cycle steadily for around 2-3 hours, even if there is still the odd wobble here and there.
 Do let the ride leader know that this is your first time riding with a group.

 There may be hills on a steady ride, but mostly these will be short and not too steep.
 However, it should be safe to get off and walk, if needed, unless the ride leader states otherwise.
 Steady rides with fewer hills might cover more distance than rides with a more lumpy route.